ThemeHowDEV/Simple-Wordpress-Multisite/README.md

 2.Setup Databases and Define Domains
 ---------

-> - remember the database name should be your domain name and prepend the private string you made.
+remember the database name should be your domain name and prepend the    private string you made.

-> - example: gh8YG5O1PpMYSITENAME
+    example: private string + MYSITENAME = gh8YG5O1PpMYSITENAME

-> - point all Wordpress domains to the single wordpress directory on your server.
+In your hosting panel, point all Wordpress domains you have to the single Wordpress directory on your server.

+    example:foo.com -points to-> /path/to/wordpress
+            foo2.com -points to-> /path/to/wordpress
+            foo3.com -points to-> /path/to/wordpress

+ Copy the wp-config.php file in this repo into a text editor and change the privateString and DB_USER into your own.

+    $privateString = 'gh8YG5O1PpD07C8B7UT1qKiR6p2K1P97';
+    define('DB_USER', 'universal_dbuser_for_all_sites');

 3. Begin Wordpress Setup
 ---------